Bhanubp2003/OIBSIP/DataScience-Task1-IrisFlowerClassification/README.md

 ## Result

 The project successfully trained and evaluated multiple machine learning models for Iris flower classification.
-All models classified the test samples correctly, and Random Forest Classifier was selected as the final model.
+All models classified the test samples correctly, and logistic regression was selected as the final model.

 ## Conclusion